Information for our Open day tours can now be found in our admissions and FAQs page.

 The school has many similarities with other Primary schools, however it has some key differences.
 The foundation of the school is that children of all social, cultural and religious backgrounds are respected and have equal rights.
 We teach the National Curriculum and alongside it a broad ethical and moral education curriculum.
 The school is child-centred, democratically run and actively encourages parental involvement in all aspects of school life.
 It is the focus on this Learn Together curriculum, the celebration and depth of learning about others and the unique ethical curriculum that sets an Educate Together school apart.

-Currently we have four year groups (Reception, Year 1, Year 2 and Year 3) and are growing with a new reception class each year until we are a full 420 pupil primary school.
+Currently we have five year groups (Reception, Year 1, Year 2, Year 3 and Year 4) and are growing with a new reception class each year until we are a full 420 pupil primary school.